EdPike365-Org/edpike365-blog/content/blog/gatsby/gatsby-remark-test/index.md

 This line has a footnote [^1].
 Scroll to page bottom or click the link to see it.
 This line has a second footnote [^2].
 Scroll to page bottom or click the link to see it.

+[^1]: The footnote magically appears at the bottom of the page
+[^2]: The second footnote magically appears at the bottom of the page

 ## Blockquotes